ValentinRigoni/Open-DSOPF/README.md

 MAIN_Unbalanced_OPF_RUN runs the main script

 ### Contributions:
-    This model available for anyone to use.
+    This model is available for anyone to use.
     If you use the model, get in touch and let us know about your work.

 ### Citation: